Nottingham, Saskatchewan

 Nottingham is an unincorporated community with in the Rural Municipality of Reciprocity No. 32, Saskatchewan, Canada.
 The community is located between Storthoaks, and Alida, Saskatchewan on Highway 361.
-The community once had a post office, general store and 2 Saskatchewan Wheat Pool elevators.
+The community once had a post office, general store and two Saskatchewan Wheat Pool elevators.

-A community hall still exists there and is used by members of the local communities and municipality.
+A dilapidated community hall still exists there and was used by members of the local communities and municipality.